militaernews/ptb-mn/README.md

   * send [German Announcement photo](/res/announce/mn-announce-de.png) with caption being the text of the initial channel post
   * translates to all given languages
   * prepends the language's ```announce``` attribute to given text
-  * reposts in all News channels
+  * reposts in all News channels and pins them

 ### 🔰 Memes Channel ([@MilitaerMemes](memes))